What is a Reverse Mortgage Loan?

 An example is someone who may require imminent care in a nursing home or an inpatient facility.

-It’s also not recommended if maintenance expenses, homeowners insurance, and property tax bills become difficult to pay.
+It's also not recommended if maintenance expenses, homeowners insurance, and property tax bills become challenging.

-On top of that, if you fall behind paying these, your reverse mortgage lender may force you to pay off the loan right away.
+On top of that, if you fall behind on paying these, your reverse mortgage lender may force you to pay off the loan immediately.

-Worse, you're required to pay off the entire loan if you decide to move out soon.
+Worse, you must pay off the entire loan if you decide to move out soon.

 In sum, reverse mortgages are made for those seniors who plan to remain in their homes for quite a while or until death.